What Kind of Printer Do I Need for Printing Labels?

 For example, if you want to print water-resistant removable stickers for decorating water bottles then printable removable decal sheets are the way to go.
 And, you can use them with both laser and inkjet printers!
 However, if you want to print waterproof vinyl stickers, we’ve got printable vinyl sheets for that.
 For truly waterproof stickers, use our vinyl sheets with laser printers only so that water won’t affect the print.

 If you’re printing something like planner stickers or regular decorative stickers, there are two things to consider: quantity and quality.
 Firstly, how many stickers are you printing?
 Both laser and inkjet printers are great for printing stickers in small batches.
-However, if you’re planning on printing large quantities a laser printer is the better way to go.
+However, if you’re planning on printing large quantities a laser printer is the better choice.

 Secondly, how many colors are in your artwork, and what is the desired quality?
 An inkjet printer is best if you plan on printing photo stickers or designs with complex color depth and tonal range.